dazzaji/dc-code-prototype/README.md

 This repository contains the Code of the District of Columbia in XML format.

-Besides browsing the raw XML, you can also see a [quick preview in HTML](http://joshdata.github.io/dc-code-prototype/index.xml).

 The DC Code in XML makes use of a custom schema that draws on ideas from [Akoma Ntoso](http://www.akomantoso.org/) and [United States Legislative Markup](http://uscodebeta.house.gov/download/download.shtml).

 The schema can almost entirely be seen in the following four examples.